 - The Work of Byron Katie – our primary way of being with self-inquiry and deep investigation of the patterns we are stuck in, and how to break out of them.
 We’ll use some important journaling exercises to sink into our personal awareness of what’s going on with eating, food and self-judgment or self-care.

 Will you join me?
-I can’t wait to spend Thursday through Sunday with you to experience peace with food and eating.
+I can’t wait to spend Thursday evening through Monday morning with you to experience peace with food and eating.

 Here’s how the retreat logistics work:

 If you are interested in local accommodations, please write email@example.com to ask about staying in our Eating Peace retreat location–there will be room for a limited number of people to sleep at the retreat venue.
 Fee for accommodations may be separate from tuition registration depending on our location.
 Please let me know if you are willing to share a king sized bed with someone you know (there are two master king bedrooms).

 Meals are not included, although we will eat lunch and dinner together every day as an important part of the program.
 You can bring food to eat, or join in the activity of acquiring your meals during the program.

 Bring your own money to buy your meals, or bring your own meals with you.
 You will not ever be eating in restaurants, we will be eating at the retreat location, together.
 There is a full kitchen, and space in the fridge for your items.
 You will be choosing your meals (to-go meals from restaurants are OK) and bringing them back to our location to eat together as an important part of the program.